krishnatummeti/Lerning_demo/README.md

 # Lerning_demo
-this is a demo only
+this is a demo-only

-This is Krishna
+This is Krishna i am from Guntur